konstantgr/jupyter-logs-mining-extension/mining_extension/static/README.md

-README Description
+README Description of this extension
-Description Description Description Description